otaviojr/node-red-contrib-smartthings/README.md

 **You must use HTTPS.
 Otherwise Smartthings hub will not call your webhook**

 2. Has been added an option **Local Network**.
 You can turn this on if NodeRed is running inside your local network.
-Like: http://192.168.0.xx/smartthings/webhook
+Like: http://192.168.0.xx/smartthings/webhook.
+This option will only work with a local ip address.

 3. Select all your devices.
 Only the selected devices will send events back to NodeRed.
 Those not selected will not have theirs status updated.